amgoncalves/sassy-twitter/README_VERSION.md

 - [x] Add Code Climate badge - Si
 - [x] Do the final load test as senario - Si, Alyssa, Shuai
 - [x] Tuning performance based on the result of load test - Si, Alyssa, Shuai
-- [x] Reconstruct global timeline storage from redis to mongodb and test the Redis connection limit - Si
+- [x] Reconstruct global timeline storage from redis to mongodb and test the Redis connection limit - Si, Shuai
 - [x] Reconstruct personal timeline algorithm and test the improvement in Redis connection limit - Si

 ## Documentation